Spider-Man: Miles Morales footage gives you a look at the webslinger's stealth moves

 This latest video comes just after GameInformer revealed Spider-Man: Miles Morales will be starring on the cover of its forthcoming issue, accompanied by month-long coverage giving us more chances of seeing Miles in action ahead of the game's release on PS5 and PS4 on November 12.

 So far we've seen some other combat abilities which also included a brief glimpse of Miles turning invisible.
-Oh, and who could forget the reveal that the latest Spider-Man adventure will include a suit featuring Spider-Man cat in a backpack?
+Oh, and who could forget the reveal that the latest Spider-Man adventure will include a suit featuring Spider-Cat in a backpack?
 We're truly blessed.

 For more, check out our roundup of all the upcoming PS5 games we know about.